Pacific halibut: Length and weight

 As Pacific halibut grow longer, they increase in weight, but the relationship between length and weight is not linear.
 The relationship between total length (L, in inches) and total weight (W, in pounds) for nearly all species of fish can be expressed by an equation of the form:

-Invariably, b is close to 3.0 for all species, and c is a constant that varies among species.
+Invariably, b is close to 3.0 for all species, and c is a constant that varies between species.
 A weight-length relationship based on a least-squares fit to data published in 2003 by the International Pacific Halibut Commission (IPHC) suggests, for Pacific halibut, c = 0.00018872 and b = 3.24.